Family Focused Therapy (FFT)

-Family Focused Therapy or FFT is a hybrid of two forms of psychotherapy.
-It is both a variety of psychoeducation (a type of therapy whose main goal is to teach patients and their families about the nature of their illness), and also a variety of family therapy.
-Family therapies are distinguished from other forms of therapy by their attention to family dynamics and relationships as contributing factors that help or hurt illness.
-Family therapies are sometimes referred to as ecological therapies because they recognize that individuals and their bipolar disorder (in this case) cannot truly be considered to be independent entities separate from the family systems that contain them.
+Family Focused Therapy or FFT is a combination of two forms of psychotherapy.
+First, it is a variety of psychoeducation, which is a type of therapy whose main goal is to teach patients and their families about the nature of their illness.
+It is also a type of family therapy.
+Family therapies are different from other forms of therapy because of their attention to family dynamics and relationships as contributing factors that help or hurt illness.

 Family focused therapists also educate all family members about the nature of bipolar disorder, bipolar treatment, and ways that family members can best support their affected member.
 For example, the therapist might teach family members about the nature of manic and depressive mood swings, about the differences between Bipolar I Disorder and Bipolar II Disorder, and about the need for bipolar medications to be the primary means of therapy.
-In addition to providing lecture or handout style educational information, therapists may also provide assistance and training to support the family's development of communication, and problem solving skills.
+The therapist will often provide education and handouts with this information.
+They may also provide training to support the family's development of communication and problem solving skills.

 Bipolar disorder is a very serious condition associated with impulsive and self-destructive behavior.
 Bipolar suicidal thoughts behaviors are frequent, as are impulsive sexual behaviors and reckless spending.
-Not surprisingly, families are frequently deeply affected by their bipolar member, and themselves experience a range of deeply felt emotions, not the least of which is a sense of helplessness to fix bipolar symptoms.
-Such helplessness can easily turn into anger, frustration and aggravation expressed towards the bipolar family member.
-Caring for bipolar family members can easily become exhausting and infuriating.
-Family members can get burned out from trying to help, particularly if the patient is a reluctant patient.
-They may stop supporting their bipolar family member.
-Family focused therapists look for these sort of feelings and interactions (or lack of interactions), work to re-channel any aggression that may be present, promote re-engagement of family members who have checked out, and in general, promote a balanced blend of acceptance of the bipolar patient's limitations, as well as the need for the patient to take age-appropriate responsibility for his or her own well-being.
+Not surprisingly, families are frequently deeply affected by the member with bipolar disorder.
+Family members often experience a range of deeply felt emotions, not the least of which is a sense of helplessness to fix bipolar symptoms.
+This helplessness can easily turn into anger, frustration and aggravation that is expressed towards the family member with the illness.
+Caring for family members with bipolar disorder can easily lead a person to feeling exhausted or angry.
+Family members can get burned out from trying to help, particularly if the patient is not committed to treatment.
+Family members may eventually stop supporting the patient.
+Family focused therapists look for these sorts of feelings and interactions (or lack of interactions).
+Then they work to re-channel any anger that may be present, promote re-engagement of family members who have checked out.
+In general, the therapist tries to promote a balanced blend of acceptance of the patient's limitations, as well as the need for the patient to take age-appropriate responsibility for his or her own well-being.
 Addressing family emotion in FFT can be a powerful tool for fostering stability within the family unit.

-Patients in IPSRT are taught to keep a bipolar mmood chart to track their mood states and their daily activities and body rhythms.
-Patients record when they eat, sleep, shop, etc. on a social rhythm metric chart.
-They also complete an interpersonal inventory, noting social interactions, such as conflicts and stresses that have an effect on their daily body rhythms and thus on their bipolar mood disorder.
+Patients in IPSRT are taught to keep a bipolar mood chart to track their mood states and their daily activities and body rhythms.
+Patients record when they eat, sleep, go to work, etc. on a social rhythm metric chart.
+They also complete an interpersonal inventory where they make note of social interactions, such as conflicts and stresses that have an effect on their daily body rhythms and on their bipolar mood disorder.
 For instance, an argument with one's spouse is recorded, particularly if that argument resulted in insomnia and agitation.
-The bipolar mood chart is analyzed and discussed during psychotherapy sessions, where it becomes an important tool for raising awareness of the inter-relationship between body rhythms and mood.
-Therapists help patients to establish and maintain steady and stable routines such as taking bipolar medication consistently and going to sleep at regular times.
-They also help patients with bipolar disorder to recognize the sorts of activities and interactions that cause their body rhythms to become disturbed so that these activities and interactions can be avoided.
-For some patients, this self-monitoring and problem-solving variety of bipolar therapy is effective in helping prevent recurring mood episodes.
+The bipolar mood chart is analyzed and discussed with the therapist during sessions.
+This chart becomes an important tool for raising awareness of the relationship between body rhythms and mood.
+Therapists help patients to set up and maintain steady and stable routines such as taking bipolar medication consistently and going to sleep and getting up at regular times every day.
+They also help patients with bipolar disorder to recognize the sorts of activities and interactions that cause their body rhythms to become disturbed so that these situations can be avoided.
+For some patients, this self-monitoring and problem-solving type of bipolar therapy is effective in helping prevent recurring mood episodes.